Welcome to our web site

 Jesus is still in the Temple, and in the presence of the opponents with whom He had been arguing, but here He now addresses Himself to the apostles and the multitude.
 The change of His lecture is accompanied by a change in His subject.
 He had exhausted His hypocritical foes' power of proof and argument, He now proceeds to deal with them as hopeless reprobates by portraying to the multitude their true character, and by heaping upon them the sentences of condemnation which were justly their due.
 This is quite a chapter!

-Jesus warns the multitude against the scribes and Pharisees; pronounces woes upon the scribes and Pharisees; weeps over Jerusalem.
+Jesus warns the multitude against the scribes and Pharisees; as He pronounces woes upon the scribes and Pharisees; and weeps over Jerusalem.

 This chapter concludes the battle between the Lord Jesus and the religious rulers.
 He warns the multitudes about them and then denounces the religious rulers in instantly recognizable terms.
 No words that ever fell from the lips of the Lord Jesus were more scornful and severe than here.
 It is a merciless condemnation to say the least.
 If you read this chapter carefully, you will see that some of it applies to you, as does most of the Bible.